 Everyone is welcome at Derby Theatre, and we want all audience members to feel as comfortable as possible during their visit.
-As part of this, we offer Relaxed Performances that are ideal for audience members who are on the autistic spectrum or have sensory sensitivities, or those who would benefit from a more relaxed atmosphere as regards to making noise or moving around.
+As part of this, we offer Relaxed Performances that are ideal for audience members who are on the autistic spectrum or have sensory sensitivities, or those who would benefit from a more relaxed environment.

-Each relaxed performance will be adapted for the specific needs of the audience – house lights may remain on at a low level throughout, other lighting effects will be toned down and the volume of sound effects reduced.
-Audience members will also be free to leave the auditorium during the performance and a ‘chill out’ area will be available.
+Each Relaxed Performance will be adapted for the specific needs of the audience – house lights may remain on at a low level throughout, other lighting effects may be toned down and the volume of sound effects reduced.
+Audience members are also free to leave the auditorium during the performance and use our chill out space.

-Support materials for you to familiarise yourself with the theatre and show prior to your visit, such as a visual story and a synopsis of the production are made available online before each Relaxed Performance, and will be attached to a pre-show email.
-All of these adaptations are intended to make the theatrical experience less stressful for our patrons with specific needs.
+Support materials for you to familiarise yourself with the theatre and show prior to your visit, such as a visual story and a synopsis of the production, are made available online before each Relaxed Performance, and will be attached to a pre-show email.
+All of these adaptations are intended to make the theatrical experience comfortable for all.

-Performances that are carefully tailored so people living with dementia and their families and carers can enjoy the magic of a festive theatre trip in a supportive environment.
+We offer Dementia-Friendy performances so that people living with Dementia, and their families and carers, can enjoy a visit to the theatre in a supportive and relaxed environment.

-We are already pretty laid back at Derby Theatre, but there will be a more relaxed attitude to leaving and re-entering the theatre and making noise, the house lights will be kept slightly on.
+There will be a more relaxed attitude to leaving and re-entering the theatre and making noise, the house lights will be kept on a low level.
 There will also be a quiet space available for use at any time before, during and after the show.
 Our friendly staff will be happy to offer assistance too, including staff who are Dementia Friends.

 If you have any other needs which we have not covered elsewhere in this statement please let us know so that we can do our very best to give you full and equal access to our services